marcoax/MA_eu_cookie_law/README.md

 # MA_eu_cookie_law

-MA_eu_cookie_law
+EU cookie law php/jquery utility
-EU cookie law php/jquery utility A simple Jquery plugin for the EU cookies Law.
+A simple Jquery plugin for the EU cookies Law.
 Pprovided an implementation sample in the index.php file.